 “What was that?”

 “I didn’t want to tell you the other day.
-But my master borrowed money from Satan and hasn’t paid him back.
-So, Satan comes to him every night and beats him till he starts screaming.”
+But my master borrowed money from the devil and hasn’t paid him back.
+So the devil comes to him every night and beats him till he starts screaming.”

-(The woman was dizzy due to her drowsiness and her drunken state, so she could not distinguish between the braying of a donkey and the screaming of a human being.)
+(The woman was dazed due to her drowsiness and her drunken state, so she could not distinguish between the braying of a donkey and the screaming of a human being.)

-Once they arrived at the master’s house, he asked his wife to go hide in the basement:
+Once they arrived home, he asked his wife to go hide in the basement:

 “What’s happening?” she asked.